ask/durian/README.rst

     >>> hooks.register(PersonHook)

 Now we can create ourselves some listeners.
-They can be created manually or in your web-interface directly.
+They can be created manually or by using the web-interface.
 A listener must have a URL, which is the destination callback the signal is sent to, and you can optionally filter events so you only get the events you care about.